qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 North Arrow
 ...........

-|northArrow| :sup:`North Arrow` adds a north arrow on the map canvas.
+|northArrow| :sup:`North Arrow` adds a north arrow on the map canvas,
-You can control the style and placement of the north arrow.
+with options for style and placement.

 .. _figure_decorations_north: